Family Guide to Fraternity and Sorority Life

 Most new members participate in an academic program through the organization (tutoring with an older member, attending study hours at the library, submitting copies of their grades throughout the semester).
 They are also participating in community service, attending some sort of leadership programming (a retreat, workshops, and educational speakers) and are likely attending social events.

-New Members are also required to attend 3 New Member Education Sessions sponsored by the Office of Student Activities and Student Center Operations.
+New Members are also required to attend 3 New Member Education Sessions sponsored by the Office of Student Engagement.
 During these sessions, your student will learn about campus policies, including hazing and alcohol, sexual misconduct, and values-based organizations.
 Our office educates students to heighten their awareness of hazing.
 However, you may be the person most likely to learn of behaviors that are causing psychological, emotional or physical harm.
 We would ask that you bring any such concerns to our attention immediately in order for us to actively intervene.